esitarz/docs-1/content/frameworks-and-sdks/angularjs/contributing.md

 ---
 title: Angularjs: Contributing
 date: 2018-04-16
-category:Angularjs
+category: Angularjs
 ---

-The OrderCloud team welcomes any and all open-source contributors to create a pull request for bug fixes, enhancements, or new features (pending review).
+The OrderCloud team welcomes any and all open-source contributors.
+Create a pull request for bug fixes, enhancements, or new features (pending review).

 Prior to writing any code, be sure to open an issue